bahrus/custom-enhancements/README.md

 ## Symbolic Prop Shortcuts and support for dependency injection

-We can skip the step of either passing in enhancementInfo, as well as referencing the optional enhKey, which may not be totally stable when mixing together multiple third party libraries.
+We can skip the step of either passing in mountInfo, as well as referencing the optional enhKey, which may not be totally stable when mixing together multiple third party libraries.
 If instead, we want to "jump to the chase" and set (presumably) stable properties of the instance, we can do so as follows:

 ```JavaScript
 export const isHappy = Symbol.for('TFWsx0YH5E6eSfhE7zfLxA');